Conchylicultor/Deep-Learning-Tricks/README.md

 ## Network compression

-**What**: To reduce the number of layers, the batch normalisation layers can be absorbed into the weights by modifying them.
+**What**: To reduce the number of layers, the batch normalisation layers can be absorbed into the other weights by modifying those.
 This works because batch normalisation simply perform a linear scaling.<br />
 **Ref:**:*??*